Loan Repayment Programs

 The Public Service Loan Forgiveness Program (Section 401 of the CCRAA) will forgive most federal Direct loans after 120 qualifying payments while employed full-time in eligible public service employment.
 The 10 years do not need to be consecutive, but the borrower must be working in an eligible public service job at the time of forgiveness.
 Only certain repayment plans qualify for PSLF, including IBR and PAYE.
 The following publications offer details about the requirements for forgiveness: Federal Student Aid website, fact sheet, and Q&A. There is also a form that borrowers can complete to track their progress.

 The JRJ Program provides funding for federal student loan repayment for eligible public defenders and prosecuting attorneys who agree to remain employed within Michigan for at least three years.
 Program information and application instructions are available at www.michigan.gov/jrj.

 Federal loan consolidation provides variable-rate loan holders an opportunity to lock in the current interest rate on their federal loans.
 Once federal loans have been consolidated, the rate cannot be adjusted again in the future.
 If it seems that most borrowers' loans are already set at a fixed interest rate, this is because most borrowers have already consolidated, or their loans disbursed after July 1, 2006, which is when the federal loan program changed from offering variable to fixed-rate loans.
-Please visit the Direct Loans website for further information.
+Please visit the Federal Student Aid website for further information.